EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/consensus-clients.rst

 The Beacon Chain is a bridge between the Execution Layer and the Consensus Layer clients.
 It connects the Validator to the EL so the validator can detect the 32 ETH deposit transaction (which contains the Validator public key).

+The Beacon Chain also guides the Execution Client on the chain head.

-In order to propose (create) blocks in Ethereum you need the Beacon Chain synced and
+In order to propose (create) blocks in Ethereum you need an Execution Client in sync the Beacon Chain in sync and a Validator (the Beacon chain and the Validator are both part of the Consensus Layer client).
-connected to an EL client.

 Validator
 ---------